-Communication has been the essence of life from the beginning of times.
-With the evolution of technology, mode, and style of communication have also evolved.
+Communication has been the essence of life from the beginning of time with the evolution of technology, mode, and style.

 In the early days, conversations were restricted to verbal and textual interaction between humans.
-These interactions are usually guided by emotions, context, and awareness of the previous conversation.
-With the advent of computers, interactions have now expanded to include machines i.e. human-machine interactions.
-The transition from a command-based interface to a Graphical User Interface (GUI) to a Conversational User Interface (CUI) was natural, need-based and this transition made the communication easier.
+These interactions are usually guided by emotions, context, and awareness of previous conversations.
+Following the innovation of computers, interactions have now expanded to include machines i.e. human-machine interactions.
+The transitions from a command-based interface to a Graphical User Interface (GUI) to a Conversational User Interface (CUI) became natural and need-based making communication easier.

-With CUI, came chatbots that interact with users in a natural language.
-Further enhancements using Artificial Intelligence and NLP capabilities enabled a chatbot to understand user utterance in the natural language; derive the task from the user utterance as well as extract the information required to successfully execute the task.
+Further enhancements using Artificial Intelligence and NLP capabilities enabled Virtual Assistants to understand user utterances in the natural language; derive the task from the user utterance as well as extract the information required to successfully execute the task.

-A Conversational Bot or Chatbot is a virtual assistant that acts as an intelligent intermediary between people, digital systems, and internet-enabled things.
+A Conversational Virtual Assistant acts as an intelligent intermediary between people, digital systems, and internet-enabled things.
 It replaces the traditional Graphical User Interfaces (GUIs) of an application or website with a Conversational User Interface.
 It is a paradigm shift from the earlier communications achieved either by entering syntax-specific commands or clicking icons.

-Chatbots are designed to chat with users through a combination of natural language-based conversations.
-Responses come in the form of buttons, calendars, or other widgets that accelerate the speed with which a user can respond.
+Virtual Assistants are designed to converse with users through a combination of natural language-based conversations.
+Responses can come in the form of buttons, calendars, or other widgets that accelerate the speed with which a user can respond.

-AI-powered messaging solutions or Conversational Bots serves as the stepping stone to the future.
-A Conversational Bot is an automated computer program skilled in digital media communication.
+AI-powered messaging solutions or Conversational Virtual Assistants serve as the stepping stone to the future.
 It communicates through intelligent virtual agents, organizations’ apps and websites, social media platforms, and messenger platforms.
-Users can interact with such bots using voice or text to access information, complete tasks, and execute transactions.
+Users can interact with such assistants using voice or text to access information, complete tasks, and execute transactions.

-So what makes the Conversational Bot so special?
-This in a nutshell:
+So what makes the Conversational Virtual Assistant so special?
+In a nutshell:

 What are Intents & Entities?